 Whats next? - The first year

 So what comes next?
 What do you do as your puppy becomes a small dog, then a bigger dog, then a full-sized dog?
-How can you help them along their journey into maturity and belong?
+How can you help them along their journey into maturity and belonging?